 Recent Advances in Materials Characterization and Modeling of Pavement Systems

-Edited by Erol Tutumluer; Yacoub M. Najjar; Eyad Masad
+Edited by Erol Tutumluer, Yacoub M. Najjar, and Eyad Masad

 Geotechnical Special Publications (GSP) GSP 123

 Stock No. 40709 / ISBN: 9780784407097